Public Health- Wellington Dufferin Guelph

 The Board of Directors places its highest priority on the health and safety of its members and staff.
 In fall 2019, the GWSA and the City of Guelph developed a Memorandum of Understanding that details how we would work together in emergency situations.
 To be proactive, we updated the GWSA Continuity Planning policy and Pandemic guideline.
 In March 2020, the Board established a COVID-19 Response Team to manage the situation as it evolved.

 Later, the decision was made to suspend GWSA’s face-to-face programs until September, 2021 or until government and health authorities indicate we can resume safely.
-We continue active leadership, and are encouraging GWSA Committees and Activity Groups to remain connected with modifications such as virtual meetings.
-A Strategic Planning process is helping us develop plans for getting back together when we can.
+We continued active leadership, and encouraged GWSA Committees and Activity Groups to remain connected with modifications such as virtual meetings.

 GWSA Programs and Services

 To protect members and minimize potential exposure, the GWSA suspended all face-to-face programs and activities until September 2021.

 All GWSA memberships were automatically extended at no cost to members until we return to normal operation.
 Memberships become active again effective September 2021 and we are gradually resuming in-person activities as the groups submit their return-to-play plans for approval.

 The GWSA Community Support Services remain very active supporting our most vulnerable members.

 Follow the link below for all the latest updates on our reopening plans.

 The Evergreen Seniors Community Centre is one of many owned by the City of Guelph and available to a range of ages and interests.

 While the GWSA has temporarily suspended some programs and services, the City of Guelph recreation facilities may offer other programs available to the public.
 As parts of the Evergreen Centre become available, they will remain subject to recommended health and safety guidelines including limiting the number of people permitted in the building at a time.